j4sonli/synthpop/README.md

 `Error: Your API call has errors.
 The API message returned is There was an error while running your query.
 We've logged the error and we'll correct it ASAP.
 Sorry for the inconvenience..`

 The cause of the error is unknown, but it can usually be resolved by simply running the command again.

+Additionally, note that Gurobi may throw a misleading error that reads "LoadError: result index of attribute mathoptinterace.objectivevalue(1) out of bounds.
+There are currently 0 solution(s) in the model." if the available memory is insufficient.